onap/doc/docs/index.rst

         :scale: 760%
         :figwidth: 120px

-    This is a development version of ONAP documentation.
-It continually develops as the contributing projects develop.
-Even if you read a specific release name here, the content may cover a future ONAP release.
+    This is version of ONAP documentation reflects the latest state of development.

     **The official release documentation for ONAP 'Oslo' can be found** `[here] <https://docs.onap.org/en/Oslo/>`__

-|

 ..
 .. please disable above in the release version